- Define decision making.

 - Leaderless teams can allow teams freedom to create without trying to please anyone up front.

-- Team Process
+Team Process (Leading)

-- Engage in brainstorming to generate ideas.
-Remember to set a high goal for the number of ideas the group should come up with, encourage wild ideas, and take brainwriting breaks.
+- Engage in brainstorming to generate ideas—remember to set a high goal for the number of ideas the group should come up with, encourage wild ideas, and take brainwriting breaks.

 - Use analogies to envision problems and solutions.

 - Challenge teams so that they are engaged but not overwhelmed.

 - Let people decide how to achieve goals, rather than telling them what goals to achieve.